JerryI/web-components-mdx/README.md

 ### Post Format

-Each post should have frontmatter at the top:
+Each post can have frontmatter at the top:

 ```mdx
 ---